bouwerp/gsmtcp/README.md

 ## Establishing a TLS connection

-A secure connection can be establish through _golang_'s standard libraries:
+A secure connection can be established by utilising _golang_'s standard libraries:

 ```go
 tlsConfig := &tls.Config{